uptonking/note4yaoo/lib-editor-codemirror-examples.md

   - A text marking & annotation engine for presenting source code on the web
   - Expressive Code is an engine for presenting source code on the web, aiming to make your code easy to understand and visually stunning.
   - On top of accurate syntax highlighting powered by the same engine as VS Code, Expressive Code allows you to annotate code blocks using text markers, diff highlighting, code editor & terminal window frames, and more.
+    - @expressive-code/plugin-shiki - Adds syntax highlighting to your code blocks, using the same engine as VS Code.
   - All annotations are based on a powerful plugin architecture
+  - Zero dependencies on React, Vue, or any other front-end framework.
+    - Works with popular site generators like Astro and Next.js, as well as plain markdown and MDX

 - https://github.com/Sagargupta16/ai-code-translator /202311/ts
   - https://ai-code-translator-delta-six.vercel.app/